Racial Equity, COVID-19 Ramifications to Focus Workshop Topics for CHHSM’s Annual Gathering

-Erica Merritt, founder and principal consultant of the Equius Group LLC will offer a workshop on racial equity and justice.
-Equius Group LLC will be conducting CHHSM’s racial equity assessment in 2021.
+Erica Merritt, founder and principal consultant of the Equius Group LLC, will offer a workshop on racial equity and justice.
+Equius Group LLC will be conducting CHHSM’s Race, Diversity, Equity, and Inclusion Assessment in 2021.
 The workshop at the Annual Gathering is geared toward leaders of CHHSM members and bringing the ideas of racial equity into their own organizations.

 “Many leaders are wondering how they go from talking and thinking about equity to putting it into practice,” says Merritt.
 “Practicing Equity Competent Leadership means understanding the dynamics of power and privilege and proactively embodying attitudes and actions that produce equitable power, access, opportunities, treatment, impact and outcomes for all.
 This workshop will introduce and explore the equity competent leadership model.”

 In the same vein, the Rev. Elyse Berry, D.Min., CHHSM’s associate for advocacy and leadership development, will offer “Reason to Have Hope: A Public Health Response to Racism.”
 The workshop will help participants learn how to frame racism as a public health crisis in advocacy efforts, and why it is important to do so.